D'eux

-D'eux (French for "of them, "about them", or "from them"; homophonic with deux /fr/, meaning "two") is the thirteenth studio album by Canadian singer Celine Dion, and her tenth French-language album.
-It was released by Columbia Records on 30 March 1995 in Canada and on 3 April 1995 in France.
-It was issued in other countries in the following months.
-In the United States, it was released under the title The French Album.
-D'eux was preceded by the lead hit single "Pour que tu m'aimes encore".
-The album was mainly written and produced by French singer-songwriter Jean-Jacques Goldman.
-It became the best-selling album in France, the best-selling French-language album, and the best-selling non-English language album by a female artist, with sales of over twelve million copies worldwide.
+D'eux (lit.
+'Of them' or 'about them' or 'from them'; homophonic with deux, meaning "two") is the thirteenth studio album by Canadian singer Celine Dion and her tenth in the French language.
+Released by Columbia Records and Epic Records on 30 March 1995 in Canada and on 3 April 1995 in France, the album marked a major point in Dion's francophone career.
+In the United States, it was issued under the title The French Album.

+Created and produced mainly by French singer‑songwriter Jean-Jacques Goldman, the project represented a shift in Dion's artistic direction, combining her vocal style with Goldman's contemporary pop and chanson approach.
+The album was introduced with the single "Pour que tu m'aimes encore", which became one of the most well‑known songs in her French‑language catalogue.

+D'eux received critical acclaim and achieved exceptional commercial success.
+It became the best‑selling album of all time in France, the best‑selling French‑language album worldwide, and the best‑selling non‑English‑language album by a female artist.
+With global sales estimated at over 12 million copies, it remains one of the most commercially successful and widely discussed francophone albums in popular music.

-Background, release and content
+Background, release, and content

-D'eux was recorded in the Mega Studio in Paris, France, in November and December 1994.
-Jean-Jacques Goldman, a popular French singer and songwriter, wrote and produced 11 of the 12 songs on the album.
-One track, "Cherche encore", was written by Erick Benzi.
-The album includes a duet with Goldman on "J'irai où tu iras", two successful singles "Pour que tu m'aimes encore" and "Je sais pas", and a song dedicated to Dion's niece who had died of cystic fibrosis, "Vole".
-The latter three tracks were recorded later in English as "If That's What It Takes", "I Don't Know" and "Fly" respectively, and were included on Dion's next album, Falling into You.
+D'eux was recorded at Mega Studio in Paris in November and December 1994.
+French singer‑songwriter Jean-Jacques Goldman wrote and produced 11 of the album's 12 tracks, creating a set of songs that combined personal themes with mainstream pop production.
+The remaining track, "Cherche encore", was written by Erick Benzi, who also worked on the album's production.

+The album includes a duet with Goldman on "J'irai où tu iras", along with two of Dion's most commercially successful French‑language singles: "Pour que tu m'aimes encore" and "Je sais pas".
+It also contains "Vole", a song dedicated to Dion's niece, who died from cystic fibrosis.
+These three titles were later adapted into English—"If That's What It Takes", "I Don't Know", and "Fly"—for Dion's Grammy‑winning album Falling into You.

 D'eux was released on 30 March 1995 in Canada and on 3 April 1995 in France.
-It was also issued in other European countries between April and November 1995, and in the United States in May 1995.
-D'eux was also released in January 1996 in New Zealand, and in October 1996 in Japan.
-Dion's 2007 album title, D'elles, refers to D'eux, being the specifically feminine version.
+It was then issued across Europe between April and November 1995, and reached the United States in May 1995 under the title The French Album.
+The record was released in New Zealand in January 1996 and in Japan in October 1996.
+Dion's 2007 French‑language album, D'elles, later referenced D'eux through its title, using the specifically feminine form.